 A rental apartment means you’re essentially living in someone’s home so have access to all the household amenities – an equipped kitchen, dishes and cutlery, laundry facilities, entertainment options such as books or television, and most importantly, space and privacy.

-Vacation rentals are usually a condo or an entire apartment, unlike a single hotel room where you have restricted space and lack of privacy.
+Vacation rentals are usually a condo or an entire apartment, unlike a single hotel room where you have restricted space and a lack of privacy.

 Have a flexible schedule